SerenityOS/serenity/Documentation/RunningOnRaspberryPi.md

 ```console
 sudo cp Build/aarch64/<disk image> /dev/<usb drive> && sync
 ```

+## Serial debug output

+Debug output is written to the serial console if `serial_debug` is included in the cmdline.
+If you followed the above instructions, this option should already be enabled.

 ### Step 1: Connect your Raspberry Pi to your PC using a UART cable